Would you like to switch to the accessible version of this site?

 TMDThe temporomandibular joints (TMJ) connect the temporal bones on each side of the skull to the mandible, or lower jawbone.
 These complex, hinge-like joints allow the mouth to open and close, move back and forth, and slide from side to side.
 Muscle, bone, and cartilage work together for easy and comfortable facial movement so we can speak, eat, swallow, yawn, and smile.

-When the joint doesn’t function as smoothly as it should, the limited movement and discomfort which result could be caused by Temporomandibular Joint Disorder, or TMD.
+When the joint doesn’t function as smoothly as it should, the limited movement and discomfort that result could be caused by Temporomandibular Joint Disorder, or TMD.

 Temporomandibular Joint Disorder can develop due to arthritis, bruxism (tooth grinding), genetics, an injury or infection near the jaw, a misaligned bite, or a combination of factors.
 Sometimes the cause is unclear.
 TMD could be indicated if you suffer from any of these symptoms: